Today I’ve been interviewing all sorts of mental health experts to find the best exercises for the mind, body and soul.

 5: Use Your Creative Brain

-Corry from Creating Healing With Corry, says one of the best mental health exercises at home is to use the creative mind.
+Corry from Creating Healing With Corry, says one of the best exercises for the mind, body, and soul is to use the creative mind.

 Most people are operating from their Thinking Mind (centred in the head) far too much with very little awareness of their Feeling Mind (centred in the heart),” says Corry.